scalacenter/advisoryboard/proposals/021-zinc-improvements.md

 - Support deserialization back into the symbol table for separate compilation in Scala 2.13.
 - Support deserialization back into the symbol table for separate compilation in Scala 3.x.

+Side note: [SCP-018][18] proposed that Scala 2.14 and 3.0 both emit TASTY post-typer, "so that we may have one post-type checker compiler pipeline for both versions."
+This proposal is less ambitious in this aspect since it targets current 2.13 and 3.x series each having their own backends.
+It is similar in a sense that it calls for a standard signature representation that is able to express both Scala 2.13 type system and Scala 3.x type system, except here we do not specify the representation to be TASTY.
+The goal of 021 is to share tooling logic for separate compilation, incremental compilation, etc.

 ### Understanding Scala 3 impact to Zinc

 Incremental compilation is a challenging problem due to Scala’s expressive power It can be hard to predict how language changes will impact incremental compilation.